LupienLab/pipeline-chromatin-accessibility/README.md

 # Pre-processing Pipeline

-The overall pipeline looks like this:
+The overall pipeline comes from the ENCODE Project's [chromatin accessibility pipeline](https://www.encodeproject.org/pipelines/ENCPL792NWO/) and looks like this:

 ![Pre-processing pipeline](pipeline/pipeling.png)